unfunco/internals/README.md

 ```

 If you step in and out of playing with internals with the delays that
-I am guilty of, then it's possible that the time on the guest machine can
+I am guilty of, run `make clean` to fix any issues with `make` failing
-become out of synchronisation, run `make clean` to fix this issue.
+due to clock skew..

 ## Todo

-* [ ] Add aliases to each compilation and testing
+* [ ] Add aliases to ease compilation and testing

 ## License